Questfall/docs/assets/gold-in-game.md

 * Can be used for the trading of low-rarity items in the [Marketplace](../mining/Items.md)
 * Can be used for the buying of XP to increase the [character Level](../mining/character.md)
 * Can be used for [Promoting](/authors/promotion.md) of quests to make them more visible and increasing the reward
-* Can be donated to author spaces for promotion.
+* Can be [Donated](../authors/author%20spaces.md) to author spaces for promotion.
 Gold donation is received as Silver
+* Can be withdrawn in exchange for QFT in the weekly [System Auction](../infrastructure/gold%20withdrawals.md).

 ***